 Please revise the following bullet in P1362L13 of 11bf draft 1.2 as follows:

-The requested number of HE-LTF repetitions that the sensing responder receives in an SI2SR or SR2SR NDP that is either a HE Ranging NDP in the RX HE-LTF Repetition field.
+The requested number of HE-LTF repetitions that the sensing responder receives in an SI2SR or SR2SR NDP that is (#1997)a HE Ranging NDP in the RX HE-LTF Repetition field.

 Please add the following note in P1362L46 of 11bf draft 1.2 as follows:

+NOTE- The terms “space-time stream” and “spatial stream” are equivalent in the sensing and SBP procedure because the NDPs used for sensing measurement don’t employ STBC (#1540).